 These EPA assessments are intended to provide immediate and useful feedback to students on mastery of workplace activities in a directly-observed, real patient setting.
-It is the responsibility of each senior student to request a faculty member/house officer to perform the EPA assessments and to make sure all EPA categories are fulfilled.
+It is the responsibility of each senior student to make sure all EPA categories and assessments are fulfilled prior to graduation.
+Clinicians are encouraged to initiate EPA assessments at their discretion throughout the rotation, in order to provide immediate and useful feedback.